-Inflation and the rising cost of talent are expected to drive up labor costs in 2022 and beyond, which could impact growth as companies compete for skilled talent.
+Inflation and the rising cost of talent are expected to continue driving up labor costs in 2023 and beyond, which could impact growth as companies compete for skilled talent.

 It could also lead to offshoring at earlier stages of the development life cycle.

 With a workforce that continues to be largely remote or dispersed, organizations face new operational and regulatory challenges as well as opportunities to mitigate rising labor costs.

 Capital markets remain available to emerging and growth-stage companies, including initial public offerings (IPOs) and institutional investors, which increases the ability to raise funds and accelerate growth.
 Special purpose acquisition companies (SPAC), meanwhile, have cooled.

 Federal funding for certain sectors, such as communications and media, and medical technology (Medtech), could improve the ability to innovate and raise nondilutive capital.